drbean/edit/jeffreykuo/send_editing_Final_send.md

 the textural features of the surface pattern obtained from the input of the cutting conditions and also to estimate the surface profile, established from texture features.
-In addition to these model outputs, the actual machining time can also be used in such a way that a predictive model of the time is obtained after training of the input machining conditions and parameters.
+In addition to these model outputs, the actual machining time can also be modeled in the same way so that a predictive model of the time is obtained after training of the input machining conditions and parameters.